Lebanese form a human chain to support protests

 Photo: Bilal Hussein, AP

-BEIRUT (AP) — Thousands of Lebanese have formed a human chain along highways and coastal roads that link Beirut with other cities in a show of solidarity with anti-government protests.
+BEIRUT (AP) — Thousands of Lebanese formed a human chain Sunday along highways and coastal roads in a show of solidarity with anti-government protests.

-The protesters joined hands Sunday along a main bridge connecting central Beirut to the north and south in a show of unity while nationwide protests enter their 11th day.
-Demonstrators have rejected government economic reform proposals, saying they want a government and political system change.
+The protesters joined hands along a main bridge connecting central Beirut to the north and south on the 11th day of nationwide protests.

-Marcel Karkour, a mother who took part with her two children, said she wants a more "beautiful" Lebanon for the future of her family.
+Ignited by anger at proposed economic reforms, the protests rapidly escalated into calls for the overthrow of the political elites who have governed the country since the end of its 1975-1990 civil war.

+"We are demanding our rights, so our country will be better and more beautiful for our kids and for us," said Marcel Karkour, who joined the human chain with her two children.

+Julian Bourjeili, an architect who joined the chain with his fiancée, said it was a message of "love and solidarity."

+"We are showing the civilized and peaceful image of this movement, and God willing, this chain will reach its maximum number of people."

 The rallies have paralyzed a country already grappling with a severe fiscal crisis.
-But they have united the demonstrators against a political system that dates back to the civil war.
+But they have also united demonstrators from Lebanon's many religious communities and political factions, with many directing their anger at their own representatives.